pimoroni/pivumeter/README.md

-# Pi Meter
+# Pi VU Meter

 ## ALSA Plugin to display a VU meter on various Raspberry Pi add-ons

 ### Installing

-Currently, you will need to compile the pimeter lib from source, as follows:
+Currently, you will need to compile the pivumeter lib from source, as follows:

 #### pre-requisite